ijhoskins/satmut_utils/docs/satmut_utils_manual.md

 Minimum number of fragments for a candidate variant call.
 Default 2 (discard singletons).

 16. -w, --max\_mnp\_window
-Integer window span to search for phased SNPs and call MNPs.
-Must be between 1 and 3 (default 3). satmut\_utils does not support long-range haplotype calling, which is challenged by exponentially increasing false positive calls with a wider window span.
+Integer window span to search for phased SNPs and call MNPs (default 3). satmut\_utils does not support long-range haplotype calling, which is challenged by exponentially increasing false positive calls with a wider window span.

 17. -n, --ntrimmed